-All of my gluten free donuts recipes are baked because baked gluten free donuts are so much lower fat than fried donuts!
+All of my donut recipes are baked because baked gluten free donuts are so much lower fat than fried donuts!

-Here are the most common ingredients used to make gluten free donuts, so you can have a gluten free shopping list easily accessible.
-Pick a gluten free donut recipe and get baking :-).
+Here are the most common ingredients used to make donuts, so you can have a gluten free shopping list easily accessible.
+Pick a recipe and get baking :-).